 SECTION 3.
 The annual membership fee for Active members shall be paid to the treasurer of a chartered local education association, except when membership in a local association has been waived and transmitted to the association treasurer/comptroller.
 Dues paid by electronic funds transfer will be transmitted directly to NSEA.
-Local dues transmitted to the local association treasury.
+Local dues transmitted to NSEA by electronic fund transfer will be remitted to the local association treasury.
 Fees for other classes of membership may be paid directly to the association treasurer/comptroller.